-Curriculum dedicated courses are activated annually by the school when a sufficient number (usually greater than 2) of doctoral students requests it.
+Curriculum dedicated courses are activated annually by the Course when a sufficient number (usually greater than 2) of doctoral students requests it.
 In case a course is not activated because the number of interested students is too low, they will be informed and will have to choose alternative dedicated educational activities.
-Doctoral students must choose and follow at least two of the below listed courses, taking into account that the School courses must have priority with respect to other Curriculum specific training activities.
+Doctoral students must choose and follow at least two of the below listed courses, taking into account that the courses activated by the PhD Course must have priority with respect to other Curriculum specific training activities.

-Courses with syllabus similar to those listed above can be attended as an alternative to those activated by the School also in other universities, for example in case of off-site doctoral students, with permission of the Curriculum Coordinator.
-In exceptional cases, with the permission of the Curriculum Coordinator, a doctoral student may be exempted from lecture attendance; however, the obligation of study and exam will remain.
-The Curriculum Coordinator will determine the number of credits to be awarded to the student in such cases.

-Changes with respect to the program of School provided Curriculum dedicated educational activities may be requested by the student, and have to be approved by the Curriculum Coordinator.
+Courses whose syllabus is similar to those listed above can be attended as an alternative to those activated by the Course also in other universities, for example in case of off-site doctoral students, with permission of the Course Coordinator.
+In exceptional cases, with the permission of the Course Coordinator, a doctoral student may be exempted from lecture attendance; however, the obligation of study and exam will remain.
+The Course Coordinator will determine the number of credits to be awarded to the student in such cases.
+Changes with respect to the program of Course provided Curriculum dedicated educational activities may be requested by the student, and have to be approved by the Course Coordinator.